1. Controller and data protection officer

 - Handling of non-contractual inquiries and concerns;

-- Ensuring legally compliant actions, prevention of and protection against legal violations (especially criminal offenses), assertion of and defense against legal claims, internal and external compliance measures;
+- Ensuring legally compliant actions, prevention of and protection against legal violations (especially criminal offenses), the assertion of and defense against legal claims, internal and external compliance measures;

 - Ensuring availability, operation, and security of technical systems as well as technical data management;